 other than your final year’s pay, these are adjusted by the change in the cost of living, as measured by the appropriate index(es), between the end of the relevant year and the end of the month in which you leave the Scheme

-the aggregate of each year’s revalued pay is then divided by the total number of years and part years you have been a member of the L G P S to arrive at a your career average pay.
+the aggregate of each year’s revalued pay is then divided by the total number of years and part years you have been a member of the L G P S to arrive at your career average pay.
 This is used in the calculation of your L G P S benefits.

 Can I transfer previous pension rights into the L G P S?